 The Arts Development Program offers a professional qualification for young people wishing to pursue a career in Arts and other like industries.
 The program links closely with government schools in the delivery of a VET/VCAL/VCE curriculum for students in Years 11 and 12.

-Arena is partnering with SEDA to provide industry experience for this arts education program that will link young people, industry and community.
-The focus is on engaging students in Years 10, 11 and 12 in real-life learning experiences and industry-specific training for the performing arts.
+From 2012 - 2016 Arena partnered with SEDA to provide industry experience for this arts education program that links young people, industry and community.
+The focus was on engaging students in Years 10, 11 and 12 in real-life learning experiences and industry-specific training for the performing arts.
 The SEDA Arts Development Program offers young people the opportunity to complete their education within the arts industry whilst forging a pathway into meaningful employment or further study.

 Arena first started working with SEDA as an industry partner in 2012.
 The students assisted Arena in delivering its program of works, and witnessed its processes of creation.
 In 2013 and 2015 Arena worked with students to create an original works Detour and Common Ground.
 Please see below for more information.